freebsd/crochet/README.md

   include a tweaked kernel configuration as part of a board definition.

-* Package Installation.
-Pkgng packages can be installed using `option PackageInit <repository>` and
-    `option Package <name>`
-  assuming you have a suitable pkgng repository.
-Cross-installs mostly work but there are subtle bugs that need to be tracked down.

-  It should be possible to support pkg_add for same-architecture installs, though this requires tricky chroot games to get right.

 * Swap.
 The script should allow you to specify a swap size and automatically adjust the disk layout accordingly.
 For now, we support creating swap files in the FreeBSD partition, which is easy